davidecenzato/optimalBWT/README.md

   -f, --fasta           take in input a fasta file (sais only, def.
 True) -q, --fastq           take in input a fastq file (sais only, def.
 False) -v, --verbose         verbose (def.
 False)
-  -o OUTPUT, --output OUTPUT
-                        output file path (def. input) -b BUFFER, --buffer BUFFER
+  -b BUFFER, --buffer BUFFER
                         set memory buffer size in MB (BCR only, def.
 10)
 ```
-When computing the optimalBWT you can choose your input format between fasta and fastq format, and set a path for the output.
+When using the SAIS-based algorithm you can choose your input format between fasta and fastq format.
 When using the BCR-based algorithm you can choose the size of the input buffer for the algorithm permuting the characters in the SAP-intervals.

 ### Requirements